 But, the good news is that most babies have resolved this issue on their own, by getting used to the formula.
 So little, but so fierce!

 If your baby can tolerate neither cowmilk nor soy-based formulas, which is quite rare, there are still some alternatives that don’t contain any of those ingredients.

-As to the question whether to choose Similac or Enfamil formulas, it is an indeed a tough one.
+As to the question of whether to choose Similac or Enfamil formulas, it is indeed a tough one.

 It is important to point out that the vitamins and minerals in both formulas are similar, as they are governed by strict regulations.